loisbaker/OceananigansLagrangianFilter.jl/docs/src/theory/filtering_PDEs.md

     \dot{\bar{f}}(t) = \alpha(f(t) - \bar{f}(t))\,.
 \end{equation}
 ```
 Therefore, when the weight function ``G(t)`` is exponential (or composed of a small number of exponentials, as will be descibed later) equation \eqref{exponentialODE} can be solved alongside the governing equation for ``f(t)`` and the exponential mean found 'on-the-fly'.
-The methods that are currently implemented in *OceananigansLagrangianFilter.jl* are based on sums of exponential weight functions.
+The methods that are currently implemented in OceananigansLagrangianFilter are based on sums of exponential weight functions.

 ### Temporal averaging with fixed arbitrary weight functions
 In this case, the weight function ``G(s)`` doesn't shift with the simulation time ``t``, so the low pass variable